 According to the results of the recent Agrievolution Business Barometer, the global recovery for our industry is not expected to be in sight for at least six months.
 While the sector seems to have stabilized, it is at a low level.
 While the survey indicated that East Asia and Africa are leading the future expectations, our recent data shows that for the United States, Central America remains an important market.
 While in the Barometer survey, there was also a reduction in optimism coming from Europe, U.S. exports did increase.
 Exports of harvesting equipment, and in particular combines, as well as exports of tractors and parts drove the growth in exports to Germany.
 Export growth in new tractors was the main driver for trade with France.

 Exports by Top 10 Countries

-The countries buying the most U.S.-made agricultural machinery during 2015 (by dollar volume):
+The top countries buying the most U.S.-made agricultural machinery during first quarter 2016 (by dollar volume) were:

 Economic Resources Available

 AEM provides a variety of market macroeconomic and industry trend data for members as well as survey opportunities and custom research.
 Visit www.aem.org in the Market Data/Market Intelligence section.
 For more information, contact AEM’s Benjamin Duyck, director of market intelligence (email@example.com).